crimx/retux/docs/guide/proxy.md

 Features:

 1. Same signature.
 Can be swapped directly.
-2. An object property is only created and cached on first visit.
+2. Object properties are only created and cached on first visit.
 3. `Object.keys`, `Object.prototype.hasOwnProperty` and other property descriptor related methods work as usual.
-4. Fallback to simple counterpart when Proxy is not supported.
+4. Fallback to the simple counterparts when Proxy is not supported.

 [core-concepts]: ./core-concepts.md